stellalc7/beat-connection/README.md

 ## Behold - our beat connections (ﾉ◕ヮ◕)ﾉ*:･ﾟ✧ ♥︎ ♥︎ ♥︎
-MVP: Allow the user to enter an artist they enjoy listen to.
+MVP: Allow the user to enter an artist they enjoy listening to.
 Retrieve a related artist via Spotify's API.
 Connect artists around an interactive globe with bezier curves.<br><br>
 <img width="1319" alt="Screenshot 2021-12-05 at 23 12 14" src="https://user-images.githubusercontent.com/17345270/144786053-d65fd2a0-570f-42e2-a8f4-23f3f89bce6d.png">